 Pershing Square signs deal to buy 10% of Vivendi's Universal - statement

-PARIS, June 20 (Reuters) - Vivendi, controlled by French billionaire Vincent Bollore (BOLL.PA), said on Sunday it had signed a deal to sell 10% of Universal Music Group (UMG) to Pershing Square Tontine Holdings (PSTH.N).
+PARIS (Reuters) - Vivendi, controlled by French billionaire Vincent Bollore, said on Sunday it had signed a deal to sell 10% of Universal Music Group (UMG) to Pershing Square Tontine Holdings.

 “After the 20% equity stake acquired by the Consortium led by the Tencent group, the arrival of major American investors provides further evidence of UMG’s global success and attractiveness,” Vivendi said in a statement.